Skip to content

 Do this

-Build a fixed set of buyer prompts — “best [category] in [city]”, “who should I hire for [service]”, “alternatives to [competitor]” — and run them on a schedule, logging whether you're named, how you're described, and who's named instead.
+Build a fixed set of buyer prompts, “best [category] in [city]”, “who should I hire for [service]”, “alternatives to [competitor]”, and run them on a schedule, logging whether you're named, how you're described, and who's named instead.
 Track the trend, not the snapshot.
-This is what “share of model” measures, and running it by hand across dozens of prompts is exactly why we built MentionLayer.
+This is what “share of model” measures, and running it by hand across dozens of prompts is exactly why Joel co-founded Outrigger with Andrew.

 Joel's take